Cohomological VC-density: Bounds and Applications: Preliminary Background and results

 We note that in the discussion above one may take $\Lambda$ to be more generally any finite ring.
 It is also possible to define analogous notions with $\bbZ_{\ell}$ or $\bbQ_{\ell}$-coefficients.
 However, in this case the definition of local systems and constructible sheaves are more subtle.
 Moreover, the analog of Remark \ref{rem:localsystemsetale} is false in general (it is true for geometrically unibranch schemes).
-One way to remedy the situation is to replace the etale topology by the pro-etale topology define by Bhatt-Scholze (\cite{BS}).
+One way to remedy the situation is to replace the \'{e}tale topology by the pro-\'{e}tale topology define by Bhatt-Scholze (\cite{BS}).
 With finite coefficients, the resulting categories of local systems and constructible sheaves are the same.
-We do not recall the details and only note that our main theorems continue to hold for etale cohomology with coefficients in $\bbQ_{\ell}$ (or $\bar{\bbQ}_{\ell}$).
+We do not recall the details and only note that our main theorems continue to hold for \'{e}tale cohomology with coefficients in $\bbQ_{\ell}$ (or $\bar{\bbQ}_{\ell}$).